sdat2/sdat2.github.io/index.md

 ### Letters collected so far

-BA MSc MRes MA (Cantab)
+BA MSci MRes MA (Cantab), PhD (Cantab, minor corrections)

 ### Summary

-I am a PhD candidate at the University of Cambridge at the Department of Applied Mathematics and Theoretical Physics.
-I am funded through @ai4er-cdt MRes+PhD program.
+I recently completed my PhD at the University of Cambridge at the Department of Applied Mathematics and Theoretical Physics, funded through the @ai4er-cdt MRes+PhD program.
+I passed my viva in January 2026, subject to minor corrections.

-My thesis `Optimally Emulating a Hurricane Storm Surge Model for Risk Estimation and Sensitivity Analysis' is based on emulating a realistic storm surge model (ADCIRC).
+My thesis *The Potential Height of Tropical Cyclone Storm Surges* asked what the worst possible hurricane storm surge given a climate is, and how this could be useful for risk assessment and for testing the extreme extrapolation of deep learning surrogates.

-I studied Natural Sciences (Physics, BA+MSc) at the University of Cambridge.
+I studied Natural Sciences (Physics, BA+MSci) at the University of Cambridge.
+I am currently an ML researcher at Goldman Sachs.

 ### Projects that I am currently involved in

-*"Finding the potential height of tropical cyclone storm surges in a changing climate using Bayesian optimization"* Read our preprint <https://doi.org/10.31223/X57T5R> and code <https://github.com/sdat2/worstsurge> to hear about a method for calculating the worst possible storm surge and its benefits!
+*"Finding the potential height of tropical cyclone storm surges in a changing climate using Bayesian optimization"* Read our preprint <https://doi.org/10.31223/X57T5R> and code <https://github.com/sdat2/worstsurge> ([docs](https://worstsurge.readthedocs.io/en/latest/MAIN_README.html)) to hear about a method for calculating the worst possible storm surge and its benefits!

+*SurgeNet*: A spatio-temporal graph neural network for emulating storm surge models.
+Datasets available on HuggingFace: [train/val/test](https://huggingface.co/datasets/sdat2/surgenet-train), [extreme test](https://huggingface.co/datasets/sdat2/surgenet-test-ph).

 Feel free to get in touch.
 My email address is ${my github handle} at cam dot ac dot uk .

 ### Funding

-I am supported by studentship 2413578 from the UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks (grant no. EP/S022961/1).
-I have also received funding from the NERC ACSIS project (grant no. NE/N018028/1), and a Natural Environment Research Council (NERC) Research Experience Placement (REP) project funded by the SPITFIRE Doctoral Training Partnership (grant no. NE/S007210/1).
+My PhD was supported by studentship 2413578 from the UKRI Centre for Doctoral Training in Application of Artificial Intelligence to the study of Environmental Risks (grant no. EP/S022961/1).
+I also received funding from the NERC ACSIS project (grant no. NE/N018028/1), and a Natural Environment Research Council (NERC) Research Experience Placement (REP) project funded by the SPITFIRE Doctoral Training Partnership (grant no. NE/S007210/1).

 ### Reviews